michalkvasnicak/create-js-app/README.md

 ## Getting started

 You have two options of how to create an application.
-The first one is creating an application using (https://github.com/michalkvasnicak/create-js-app/tree/master/packages/js-app-template-universal)[default project template] (which is using (https://github.com/michalkvasnicak/create-js-app/tree/master/packages/js-app-plugin-universal-webpack)[js-app-plugin-universal-webpack] under the hood) and the second is creating an application using a template of your own choosing.
+The first one is creating an application using [default project template](https://github.com/michalkvasnicak/create-js-app/tree/master/packages/js-app-template-universal) (which is using [js-app-plugin-universal-webpack](https://github.com/michalkvasnicak/create-js-app/tree/master/packages/js-app-plugin-universal-webpack) under the hood) and the second is creating an application using a template of your own choosing.

 ### 1. Creating an application